 Students can expect a reply from the instructor within 24 hours during weekdays in the Course Questions discussion board, unless the question is posted during the two final weeks of classes.
 If a post is made Friday afternoon or during the weekend, it will not be answered until Monday.
-Since some assignments in this class are due on Sunday, I recommend working on them early and asking any questions before 5 pm on Fridays.

-The instructor will use the Announcements in the class website to communicate with the whole class.
+The instructor will use the Announcements in the class website to communicate with the whole class outside class time.
 Students should frequently check the Announcement page.
 The class settings can be adjusted so that announcements are sent directly to emails.